Murder of Nicole Brown Simpson and Ron Goldman: Simpson–Brown marriage

 Brown met Simpson in 1977 when he was 30 and she was 18, working as a waitress at the Daisy (a Beverly Hills private club).
 They began dating although Simpson was married; he filed for divorce from his first wife in March 1979.

 Simpson and Brown married on February 2, 1985.
 They had two children together, daughter Sydney (b.
 1985) and son Justin (b.
 1988).
 Brown signed a prenuptial agreement that prohibited her from working while married.

 According to psychologist Lenore E. Walker, the Simpson–Brown marriage was a "textbook example of domestic abuse".

 In letters and other documents, Brown wrote that Simpson had beaten her in public, during sex, and even in front of family and friends.
 She described an incident in which Simpson broke her arm during a fight; to prevent him from being arrested, she told emergency room staff that she had fallen off her bike.
 Brown wrote that she felt conflicted about notifying police of the abuse because she was financially dependent on Simpson.
 Of the 62 incidents of abuse, the police were notified eight times, and Simpson was arrested once.
 On February 25, 1992, Brown filed for divorce, citing "irreconcilable differences".

 Brown said that Simpson stalked and harassed her after they divorced – an intimidation tactic meant to force the victim to return to the abuser.
 She said he had spied on her having sex with her new boyfriend and that she felt her life was in danger because Simpson had threatened to kill her if he ever found her with another man.
 She drafted a will.
 On June 8, 1994, a woman named Nicole (presumed to be Brown) telephoned Sojourn House, a women's shelter.
-She was considering staying at the shelter because she was afraid of what Simpson might do to her, as she was refusing his pleas to reconcile their marriage.
+She was considering staying at the shelter because she was afraid of what her ex-husband (presumed to be Simpson) might do to her, as she was refusing his pleas to reconcile their marriage.